 Making a Complaint

-We have an investigations and disciplinary process to accept written complaints against IPA and AAT members.
+We have an investigations and disciplinary process to accept written complaints against IPA members.
 As a condition of membership all our members are subject to this process and must provide information as requested by the IPA Group during this process.

 We can only investigate matters that fall within our jurisdiction and involve breaches of the IPA Constitution, By-laws and relevant professional and ethical standards.